Jackson, Ravens run wild, hand Patriots first loss

 New England was allowing just 7.6 points per game before being manhandled by the Ravens.
 Baltimore controlled the clock for 37:01 -- to the Patriots' 22:59 -- and rushed for 210 yards while holding a 372-342 overall yardage advantage.
 The Patriots recovered from a 17-0 hole to trail by four and were driving toward a possible go-ahead touchdown in the third quarter when Patrick Onwuasor forced Edelman to fumble.
 The ball bounced up to Humphrey, and he scooted 70 yards for the score to give the Ravens a 24-13 lead with 12:21 left in the third quarter.

-New England moved back within four points on James White's 1-yard run with 8:03 left in the third, but Baltimore regained control with two fourth-quarter touchdowns.
-Jackson tossed a 5-yard scoring pass to Nick Boyle on the first play of the fourth to cap a 14-play, 81-yard drive that lasted 8:09.
+New England moved back within four points on James White's 1-yard run with 8:03 left, but Baltimore regained control with two more touchdowns.
+Jackson tossed a 5-yard scoring pass to Nick Boyle on the first play of the fourth quarter to cap a 14-play, 81-yard drive that lasted 8 minutes, 9 seconds.
 Justin Tucker was barely wide left on the extra point for just his second PAT miss in eight NFL seasons.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)